Restaurant Story

 In the early 1990s, Othman ("Man" for short) and his wife, Zainun, ran a small roadside stall (known locally as a "warung") in the historic town of Muar in Malaysia's Johor state.
 At Warung Parit Raja, they sold two of Malaysia's most popular breakfast dishes: roti canai served with dal & sambal — and the traditional version of nasi lemak.

-Their fourth son, Najib, joined the business as an apprentice, learning the art of making roti from his father before the stall closed when his mother passed away in 1996.
+Their fourth son, Najib, joined the business as an apprentice, learning the art of making roti from his father ("Najib was the roti man, flipping the dough and flipping the roti") before the stall closed when his mother passed away in 1996.

 In 2003, Najib and his family moved to New Zealand in search of a better future for the three children.
 Najib and his wife, Nor, started catering for friends using recipes from his mother, Zainun.
 They soon started selling at weekend markets and festivals, sharing Malaysian cuisine under the name Warisan Uncle Man (meaning "Legacy of Uncle Man") in tribute to his father.